CTS Interdisciplinary Concentration

 - Strong academic credentials and good communication skills.

-- Ability to commit to all requirements of the training program, including the intensive Summer B course, GMS 7093: Introduction to Clinical & Translational Research.
+- Ability to commit to all course and research requirements of the training program

 - Proposed research project must be relevant to human health, and should include at least one component of clinical and/or translational research as defined by the NIH.